rackerlabs/technical-blog/content/blog/2020/2020-11-25-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 *Originally published in April 2019, at Onica.com/blog*

-Amazon Forecast&reg; is a fully managed, machine learning service by AWS&reg;, designed to help users produce highly accurate forecasts from time-series data.
+Amazon Forecast&reg; is a fully managed machine-learning service by AWS&reg;, designed to help users produce highly accurate forecasts from time-series data.
 Amazon&reg; uses machine learning to solve hard forecasting problems since 2000, improving 15X in accuracy over the last two decades. **Amazon Forecast** is perfect for a variety of business use cases, from financial and resource planning to predicting future performance and product demand across a wide